Skip to main content

 Provider and model

-If you need to generate embeddings in your flow, use an Embedding Model component.
+If you need to generate embeddings in your flow, use an embedding model component.

 Agent instructions and input